TradeSgnl Logo

 Preparing Your CSV File

 The TradeSgnl EA uses a CSV (Comma-Separated Values) file as input for backtesting.
 This file contains your trade signals, including entry and exit points.
-Here's how to create and format your file correctly:
+Here's how to create and format your file correctly.

-Required Columns
+Required columns:

-Preferred format: DD/MM/YYYY HH:MM:SS (e.g., 15/06/2023 10:00:00)
+• Date/Time — Preferred format: DD/MM/YYYY HH:MM:SS (e.g., 15/06/2023 10:00:00).

-Optional Column
+Optional column:

-• Testing multiple variations of a strategy in a single backtest
+• Testing multiple variations of a strategy in a single backtest.

-• Separating data for different symbols or timeframes
+• Separating data for different symbols or timeframes.

-• Filtering results in the analytics dashboard
+• Filtering results in the analytics dashboard.

-Sample CSV File Format
+Sample CSV file format

 Create a spreadsheet with the following columns and format: